FreeFem/FreeFem-doc/source/introduction/installation.rst

 MacOS X binary installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Download the MacOS X binary version file, extract all the files by double clicking on the icon of the file, go the the directory and put the ``FreeFem+.app`` application in the ``/Applications`` directory.
+Download the MacOS X binary version file, extract all the files by double clicking on the icon of the file, go the the directory and put the ``FreeFem++.app`` application in the ``/Applications`` directory.

 If you want terminal access to **FreeFEM** just copy the file ``FreeFem++`` in a directory of your :bash:`$PATH` shell environment variable.